bep/s3deploy/README.md

  brew install bep/tap/s3deploy
  ```

 Note that `s3deploy` is a perfect tool to use with a continuous integration tool such as [CircleCI](https://circleci.com/).
-See [this static site](https://github.com/bep/bego.io) for a simple example of automated depoloyment of a Hugo site to Amazon S3 via `s3deploy`.
-The most relevant files are [circle.yml](https://github.com/bep/bego.io/blob/master/circle.yml) and [.s3deploy.yml](https://github.com/bep/bego.io/blob/master/.s3deploy.yml).
-For another example, see [this](https://mostlygeek.com/posts/hugo-circle-s3-hosting/) tutorial that uses s3deploy with CircleCI.
+See [this](https://mostlygeek.com/posts/hugo-circle-s3-hosting/) for a tutorial that uses s3deploy with CircleCI.

 ## Use